Social conduct in Ghana: Greetings

 When greeting people in a home, it is considered improper if the guest ignores anyone present.
 Guests are expected to acknowledge and greet every person at a social occasion, including children and babies.

 When shaking hands, it is appropriate for the guest to first greet the person on their right-hand side, and then work their way left.
 This ensures that the guest's palm makes contact with the palm of the person receiving the handshake – touching the back of the hand instead of the palm is considered insulting or unlucky.
 Guests are expected to greet the most elderly person present first.

 The same ritual is expected to be observed upon departure and should be carried out until sufficient familiarity has been established, at which point the ritual becomes redundant.

 When greeting dignitaries, this procedure is expected to be carried out by all persons present regardless of age or status.

 Invitations

-Asking a person to a social event (e.g. a bar or a restaurant) implies that the person offering the invitation will be paying for everything.
+Asking a person to a social event (e.g. a bar or a restaurant) implies that the person offering the invitation will pay for everything.
 Inviting people out and then expecting them to pay for themselves is considered extremely rude.
 When a foreigner is invited to visit a home or community, the guest is expected to bring a gift, commonly a bottle of Schnapps or Kasapreko gin which is available in any shop.